syncfusion-content/ej2-react-docs/ej2-react/drop-down-list/getting-started.md

 ---
 layout: post
-title: Getting started with React Drop down list component | Syncfusion
+title: Getting started with React Dropdown List Component | Syncfusion
-description:  Checkout and learn about Getting started with React Drop down list component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Getting started with React Dropdown List component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React Dropdown List Component

 This section briefly explains how to create a simple **DropDownList** component and configure its available functionalities in React.